kennychan-git/fuel-efficiency-calc/README.md

 - tkinter
 - ttkthemes

-### Setup

-1. Clone the repository:

-2. Change to the project directory:

-3. Install dependencies:

 ## Usage

 Run the script:
 Enter the distance, fuel consumption, and fuel price values, then click the "Calculate" button to see the results.

 ## License